ilrosch/giperfm-case-posts/README.md

 # Todos application

 Just an app that allows you to manage your current to-do list.
-Mindbox internship test assignment
+Giper.fm internship test assignment

 ![preview](./src/assets/img/PREVIEW.png)